aitzaz70/ChatConnect-Pro/README.md

 ```
 go run main.go
 ```
-> It will automatically install the required go packages!
+> It will automatically install the required go packages

 > if you get the following error:
 > panic: failed to upgrade database: Binary was compiled with 'CGO_ENABLED=0', go-sqlite3 requires cgo to work.
 This is a stub